crdoconnor/strictyaml/FAQ.rst

   g: shake it all about # not necessary
   h: "on"               # necessary

-Separating the schema from the markup as StrictYAML does, frees the language from needing such hints, so it becomes superfluous.

-Several other configuration language formats also have explicit syntax typing in lieu of schemas.
+Several other configuration language formats also have syntax typing in lieu of schemas, and suffer from the same problems.
 They are:

 * TOML
 * JSON5
 * HJSON
 * SDLang
+* HOCON

 What is wrong with binary data?